Osaka’s top food and attractions sorted by subway stops

-You can start your shopping spree at the Taito Arcade Centre (decked in red in the picture above) for a warm-up round of nostalgic games such as Guitar Hero and Street Fighter.
+You can start your shopping spree at the Taito Arcade Centre for a warm-up round of nostalgic games such as Guitar Hero and Street Fighter.
 If you’re looking for manga apparels such as One Piece or Naruto, waste no time and make a beeline for Gee!STORE Osaka or Cospa.

 On a budget?
 You can still get bang for your buck at Hero Gangu Lab where you can find second-hand anime and manga figures.
 Sate your inner Gundam craze at Super Kids Land which boasts an impressive model assembly of Gundams and more Gundams.